radiantlogic-v8/documentation-new/documentation/cfs/login-password.md

 ![](media/rtc-15.png)

-If you want to create the RTC manually then click the button "New Active Directory Connector".
-Otherwise, click the button "Have a metadata file?" on top of the screen.
-If the CFS machine can contact the RTC machine over https (port 443), you can click the button "URL".
+If you want to create the RTC manually then click **New Active Directory Connector**.
+Otherwise, click **Have a metadata file?** on top of the screen.
+If the CFS machine can contact the RTC machine over https (port 443), you can click **URL**.
 Use the "Content" option if the RTC machine is not accessible from the CFS machine.

 ![](media/rtc-16.png)